 Historical Server accumulates performance data per application by summing the data for all processes having the same application name.
 It collects performance data only for processes that exist as of the end of the sample interval.
-See the explanation of Process ID described in "Using the Process ID" on page 120 for more information.
+See "Using the Process ID" on page 126 for more information.